 This document reflects many of the core ideas laid out in a document developed by the WRAP entitled “Regional Haze Principles of Engagement” (RHPoE).
 Adopted by the WRAP Board in April 2018, the RHPoE lays out a number of guiding principles that frame the western Regional Haze planning effort and the WRAP’s role in the process.
 The RHPoE are pertinent to this Framework because they are the outcome of ongoing regional collaboration that has laid the groundwork for this specific Regional Haze process.
 For example, the WRAP agreed that the process “requires that states, tribes, federal agencies and local governments (as appropriate) must participate significantly in the entire planning process to ensure that there are no surprises at SIP or TIP submittal.
 This engagement effort is well beyond what is required of states and tribes by the Regional Haze Rule.”
 The principles also cover topics including: 1) the flexibility of states and tribes to craft plans that address their unique needs, 2) the responsibility of federal agencies to provide support, 3) opportunities presented through engagement with tribes, and 4) the necessity to engage with the public and regulated entities.

+This Framework was developed in consideration of draft guidance on Regional Haze planning that was issued by the EPA in 2016.
+However, on August 20, 2019, the EPA issued more recent guidance.
+This Framework should be considered final pending a review of the more recent guidance.

 Background

 According to the Regional Haze Rule, each state must submit a SIP to the U.S. Environmental Protection Agency (EPA) by July 2021.
 The shared goal of these SIPs is to protect and improve visibility in 156 federally designated national parks and wilderness areas (i.e., Class I areas) in the United States with the long-term goal of attaining natural visibility conditions in each Class I area by 2064.
 These SIPs are the second round of plans to be submitted under the Regional Haze Rule and, as such, they address continued progress toward that goal during a 10-year planning period (2018-2028).
 In certain situations when a state does not submit its SIP or its SIP does not fully comply with the Regional Haze Rule, or if a state requests it, EPA can step in and develop a Federal Implementation Plan (FIP).
-Additionally, EPA can develop FIPs to address regional haze in tribal areas if the Administrator determines it appropriate.,
+Additionally, EPA can develop FIPs to address regional haze in tribal areas if the Administrator determines it appropriate.

 Additionally, tribes have the option to apply for “treatment in the same manner as a state” (TAS) status for the purpose of developing their own TIPs.
 This is optional and left to the discretion of the tribes, and if a tribe elects to create a TIP, then certain provisions in the Regional Haze Rule could apply.
 In situations when a tribe could adopt a TIP but does not, or if there are emission sources on tribal lands without TAS status, then the EPA may choose to adopt a FIP for those tribal lands.
 Certain factors may be considered when making the decision to develop a TIP, such as cultural and traditional practices, the protection of historic, sacred, and cultural resources, and impacts to air quality in general.